|Average dental bridge cost||$750 - $1400|

-If you recently lost a tooth, your dentist will likely suggest placing a dental bridge1.
+If you recently lost a tooth, your dentist will likely suggest placing a dental bridge 1.
 The appliance has been around for a long time, making it possible for people to eat and live normally without sacrificing their bite.
-Right now tonnes of questions are probably going through your mind: how much will it cost, does it hurt, what does the process entail, permanent dental bridge vs implant, etc.?
-Don’t worry, we are coming to your rescue.
-Down below, we will discuss the main aspects of dental bridge in Singapore, so write down everything you need to know.
+Right now tonnes of questions are probably going through your mind like how much will it cost, does it hurt, what does the process entail, permanent dental bridge vs implant, etc.?
+Don't worry, we are coming to your rescue.
+Down below, we will discuss the main aspects of dental bridge in Singapore alongside some oral health advice, so write down everything you need to know.

 What is a Dental Bridge?

-A dental bridge is a fixed prosthesis that serves to restore missing teeth.
+A dental bridge is a fixed prosthesis that serves to restore missing teeth and to replace them after a significant tooth loss.
 It consists of different units and their number differs depending on the number of false teeth needed.
+With the help of modern technology, specialists can create a 3D shape and suitable size that fits perfectly the patient's mouth.
+Dental bridges are made of different types of material that offers sturdiness and appeal.

-The crowns are constructed of composite resin, porcelain, or other dental materials, though porcelain dental bridges are far more widespread3.
+The crowns are constructed of composite resin, porcelain, or other dental materials, though porcelain dental bridges (with a metal base) are far more widespread 3.

 The Restoration Process

-On the first visit, the technician will start by prepping the abutment teeth.
+An individualised treatment plant is crafted for each patient including the use of suitable materials.
+On the first visit of your orthodontic treatment, the technician will start by prepping the abutment teeth.
 Some or all of the enamel will be removed to allow more room for the crowns.
+What follows next is bridge preparation.
+It usually takes up to 90 minutes.

 The next stage involves applying a putty-like material over the affected area to create an impression of the bite.
 It will then be filled with a plaster-like material.
 The end result is a model of the teeth, which will allow the lab workers to craft a dental bridge to match your mouth.

 Since it takes over a week for the experts to construct the appliance, the placement step will be left for your next visit.
-In the meantime, your dentist will insert a temporary bridge so you are able to eat and speak.
+In the meantime, your cosmetic dentist will insert a tooth-coloured temporary bridge so you are able to eat and speak.
+It is essential that you avoid eating hard and chewy foods for the time being.
+Otherwise, a fracture may occur on the temporary tooth before you have your permanent prosthesis in place.
+This will require more chair time.

-During your second appointment, the specialist will inspect the newly-arrived dental bridge and see if it will fit properly over your teeth.
+During your second appointment, the specialist will inspect the newly-arrived finished bridge and see if it will fit properly over your teeth.
 They will remove the temporary prosthesis and proceed to cement the appliance in place.
+A poorly fitted crown traps food and creates a serious problem.
+It may take a year before that dental crown needs to be replaced.

 Fixed vs Removable Dental Bridges